 - Cucumber, thinly sliced

-- In a medium pan on medium heat, warm olive oil.
-Add red onion and cook for 2-3 minutes until tender, then add garlic and cook for an additional minute until fragrant.
+- In a medium pan on medium heat, warm the olive oil.
+Add the red onion and cook for 2-3 minutes until tender, then add minced garlic and cook for an additional minute until fragrant.
 Finally, add chopped spinach and a pinch of salt and cook until spinach is wilted and tender.
 Remove from the heat and set aside, allow to cool slightly.
-(Although you can add these ingredients to the burgers raw, cooking them lightly prior to mixing them with the ground turkey helps to enhance the flavour and texture.)
+(Although you can add these ingredients to the burgers raw, cooking them lightly prior to mixing them with the ground turkey helps to enhance the flavor and texture.)

 - While the burgers are cooking, prepare the yogurt sauce.
 Add the Greek yogurt, parsley, salt, and pepper to a small bowl or jar and stir until well combined.
 Set aside.

 - Once the burgers are cooked, remove them from the grill and assemble them on buns with yogurt sauce and toppings of your choice.

 - Any leftover burger patties can be stored in an airtight container in the fridge for up to 4 days or in the freezer for up to 4 months.